Setting Up and Converting Payroll Taxes by City or Local Municipality

 Total Office Manager allows you to setup payroll that is specific to a city or municipality.
 This makes it easy to withhold taxes from various locations that they worked in.
 Our software knows where people worked, based on work order and time sheet information.
 The withholding and other calculations are done automatically.

-The following are instructions for how to change your existing payroll setup to stop using the city earnings that were setup and consolidate them to one earning for regular time, one for overtime, and one for double time.
+The following are instructions for how to create or change your existing payroll setup to stop using the city earnings that were setup and consolidate them to one earning for regular time, one for overtime, and one for double time.

 The process will vary by company.
 For instance, some companies will stop using city earnings and will need to consolidate down to union-only based earnings.
 Other companies may need to consolidate down to just union earnings.
 States such as Washington and Oregon state would likely setup differently due to L&I. Please speak to your accountant if you are unsure about any of these issues.